 Addresses the implementation and desktop support needs of customers that are planning to deploy and support Microsoft Windows XP Professional in a variety of stand-alone and network operating system environments.
 In-depth, hands-on training for Information Technology (IT) professionals responsible for the planning, implementation, management, and support of Windows XP Professional.
 Microsoft Exam #70-270.
 Lab required.
+Prerequisite: ITNW 1358 or consent of Instructor or Program Director.
 3 credit hours.
 (W)